tadas-subonis/dev-tasubo-com-blog/_posts/2020-06-15-underappreciated-superpower-a-look-into-useful-software-tests.md

 Finally, a properly designed software (after all of those refactorings) makes it really easy to introduce new features.
 That's a business-oriented win right here.

-Also, properly named structured and named tests can act as documentation after doing some post-processing.
+Also, properly structured and named tests can act as documentation after doing some post-processing.

 # Outro